lorecol/SmartGate/Calibration/README.md

   ```bash
     python calibrate.py
   ```
-  If necessary of you have a different type of chessboard you can change the following parameters:
+  If necessary (e.g. you have a different type of chessboard) you can change the following parameters:

     | Argument            | Description                             | Required | Default        |
     |---------------------|-----------------------------------------|----------|----------------|